Sign up for Funding Circle newsletter!

 Making timely payments to your lender of choice serves as a way to improve your personal and business credit score, another example of the advantages of debt financing.

 It’s a great practice to separate your personal from your business finances, but it’s an even better one to separate your personal credit score from your business credit score.
-A great business credit score demonstrates vendors and lenders alike that you are responsible business owner, and that your business’s cash flow is sufficient to meet its obligations.
+A great business credit score demonstrates to vendors and lenders alike that you are a responsible business owner and that your business’s cash flow is sufficient to meet its obligations.
 Even when a lender doesn’t report to a business credit bureau, having a financing contract and a record of payments may lead to better financing opportunities.

 Being responsible with debt financing can help you boost the creditworthiness of your business.
 As your business credit score increases, so will your business credit offers.
-Having access to better debt financing, can help you cover any future cash crunches more efficiently.
+Having access to better debt financing can help you cover any future cash crunches more efficiently.